10 Shopify SEO Mistakes You Should Avoid In 2020

 Now to fix these 404 errors you need to set up a redirect to a relevant existing page.
 You can also automatically track and fix your broken links by installing Kudobuzz SEO Shopify app.

 5) Not having AMP version of your store.

 As more and more users are using mobile devices to browse the internet, Google has come up with Mobile first indexing which basically means Google will give priorities to web pages which offer better user experience on Mobile devices.

-Now, I may be wondering that what more you can do improve the mobile experience other than having a responsive Shopify theme.
-The fact is there’s a lot you can do, most importantly you can have an AMP version of your store.
+Now, you may be wondering what more you can do to improve the mobile experience other than having a responsive Shopify theme.
+The fact is there’s a lot you can do; most importantly, you can have an AMP version of your store.
 The AMP or Accelerated Mobile Pages is basically a webpage design standard set by Google with the purpose of better user experience on mobile.

 6) Not putting ALT texts for your product images